TechnikEmpire/Divert.Net/README.md

 ##Goals

- - Wrap WinDivert in a fully managed, easy to use CLR library.
+ - Wrap WinDivert in a managed, easy to use CLR library.
  - Provide helpful extensions for commonly desired tasks, such as the ability to identify the process behind a packet flow.
  - Win?